-Further development of the telecommunications infrastructure is essential in the new economy, particularly to support competitive widespread access to wireless and broadband services.
-Kentucky should update its laws and regulations to reflect the demands of a 21st century communications-based economy.
-Just as a number of surrounding states have done, Kentucky should modernize its telecommunications laws and eliminate unnecessary and outdated retail-based regulatory burdens that serve only to stifle investment.
+In a 21st century global economy, development of our telecommunications infrastructure is as essential as roads, bridges and rail were in the last century.
+To support competitive widespread access to wireless and broadband services, Kentucky needs to update its laws and regulations to reflect the demands of our communications-based economy.
+Neighboring states like Indiana and Tennessee, in addition to most states across the southeast, have already taken these steps.
+Kentucky should modernize its telecommunications laws and eliminate unnecessary and outdated retail-based regulatory burdens that serve only to stifle investment in the technology infrastructure upon which the jobs of the future will depend.